 My personal view is that if an editor chooses to additionally post my articles online, they’re helping me establish a stronger online presence.
 This, in turn, enhances my credibility with other editors when they check me out online.

-I may be missing out on some short-term ca$h here, but at least my freelance writing reputation and image online has been improved.
-And, I haven’t trodden on the toes of editors with whom I’m trying to cultivate a productive relationship.
-I’d rather continue my relationship with a print editor for future paid assignments.
+I may be missing out on some short-term cash here, but at least my freelance writing reputation and image online has been improved.
+And, I haven’t trodden on the toes of editors with whom I’m trying to cultivate productive relationships.
+I’d rather continue my relationships with print editors for future paid assignments.

-Ultimately, you’ll have to make a personal business decision as to whether you want to request extra payment for these articles.
-Or, simply to leave it alone, as I have done.
+Ultimately, you’ll have to make your own business decision about whether you want to request extra payment for articles published online.

 What about reselling your previously published print articles to other print publications?
 Is this okay?

 I’ve resold as many as 300 reprint articles—and made a ton of money from them.
 I’ve resold some of my print articles as many as ten times, with very little extra effort.